How to Write a Winning Graduate School Personal Statement

 1. What do you want the committee to know about you?

 Jot down everything that comes to mind; you can always edit the list later.
-Conversely, if you have trouble thinking of things they should know, ask a trusted advisor or friend what an admissions committee should hear about you.
+Conversely, if you have trouble thinking of things they should know, ask a trusted advisor or friend what an admissions committee should understand about you.

 2. What are some life details that are relevant to this narrative?